Consumer Products

 Authentication is not appropriate for every product, but there are many applications where it's necessary for the manufacturer, end user, or both.
 Authenticating your consumables need not break the bank.

-7 Ways To Design Better Products for Women
+7 Ways to Design Better Products for Women

 How do you design better products for women?
 Our female researchers, designers and engineers compiled seven principles for individuals and companies to consider.